Financial assistance for funerals & ceremony

 This funding assistance is limited to a total of $1,000 (GST inclusive) per ceremony and can only be used to contribute to the following:

-- $500 – fuel, travel, material for dancers
+- Fuel, travel, material for dancers; and

-- $500 – bulk food purchases only (i.e. vegetables, meat, bread, tea, flour, rice, weetbix etc).
+- Food purchases only (i.e. vegetables, meat, bread, tea, flour, rice, Weetbix etc.).

-Items not eligible include:
+Items NOT eligible include:

 - Personal items, flowers, newspaper advertisements, cigarettes, soft drinks, lollies, tobacco, alcohol, clothing, sheets, blankets, towels, phone credit, gift cards, etc.

-NLC will do the following:
+NLC will do the following

-- Ensure the application is complete and relevant supporting information is provided
+- Ensure the application is complete and relevant supporting information is provided.

-- Assess the application against the eligibility criteria, check funding availability and pass to the appropriate NLC Delegates for Approval
+- Assess the application against the eligibility criteria, check funding availability and pass to the appropriate NLC delegates for approval.

-- NLC staff will deal with the families, ceremonial leader or group representative in a respectful manner and provide accurate policy information and support the timely processing of applications.
+- NLC staff will deal with the aggrieved families, ceremonial leader or group representative in a respectful manner and provide accurate policy information and support the timely processing of applications.